nane-khachatryan21/ai-town-custom/POST_SEARCH_RELEVANCE_FILTERING.md

 - Better logging and tracking of relevance decisions

 ✅ **Where It's Logged:**
-- All decisions logged to `relevance_logs.json`
+- All decisions logged to Convex `relevanceLogs` database table
 - Includes full context: question, results, decision, reasoning
-- Separate from web search logs for clarity
+- Separate table from web search logs for clarity
+- Export to JSON with: `just convex run exportRelevanceLogs:exportToJSON`